icanswim/fastchem/README.md

-## An exploration of the state of the art in the use of
+# An Exploration of the State of the Art in the
-# machine learning in the modeling of molecular quantum mechanics.
+# Use of Machine Learning in the Modeling of Molecular Quantum Mechanics.

 ## Datasets, models and learners for machine learning; implemented in pytorch.